crutcha/Manageengine-netflow-api-wrapper/README.md

 # Manageengine-netflow-api-wrapper
-Wrapper for undocumented manageengine netflow API
+Wrapper for undocumented manageengine netflow API.
+Only works for v12.

 WORK IN PROGRESS, NOT FINISHED